 Wedding dresses were not white until the 19th century, but as prosperous as the family wealth made possible - generally made of colourful fabrics with symbolic meanings (e.g. blue for loyalty and red for love) and embroidery.
 The only restriction besides the financial aspect was to remain within the clothing rules for the own rank.

-The cotte was worn in the (early) middle-ages as an outer garment by both women and men inspired by the Byzantine fashion.
-It was a floor- or ankle-long tunic with long sleeves, the pattern was very simple as it consisted only of the front and back piece and the sleeves and sometimes of godets at both sides to offer more width.
+The cotte was worn by both women and men, a floor- or ankle-long tunic with long sleeves.
+The pattern was very simple as it consisted only of the front and back piece and the sleeves and sometimes of godets at both sides to offer more width.
 It was worn over the shift and the seams of the sleeves, the hem and the neckline were often embroidered either with stitching or braid.
-The cotte was worn girdled and for formal occasions a cotte with a train was used.
-Form the 12th century onwards there was another version: the cotte was close-fitting at the waist and had tight sleeves – very much to the dislike of the Church.
+From the 12th century onwards the cotte became increasingly close-fitting at the waist.

-The bliaut is a garment that was worn by noblewomen from the end of the 11th to the 13th century.
-Burgess´s wives and women of the lower class wore the bliaut, too, yet of simpler materials and not so voluminously cut.
-It was cut tightly until the waist where many pleats created a voluminous skirt.
-The sleeves likewise: tight until the elbow, then widening to create (nearly) floor-long full sleeves.
-The bliaut was ankle- or floor-long and quite high-cut.
+The bliaut was cut tightly until the waist where many pleats created a voluminous skirt.
+The sleeves likewise fell in many pleats.
 The neckline was close to the neck and round, with a slit in the front that was sometimes held together by a brooch.
-A girdle (e.g. made of bronze or golden elements) was worn to the bliaut, normally on the lower waist.
+A girdle (e.g. made of bronze or golden elements) was worn to the bliaut.
 Noblewomen wore bliauts made of expensive textiles imported from the Orient.
 Sometimes the fabrics were interwoven with metal threats and embroidered.

 The bliaut was worn over a plain under-gown.

-The Surcot developed into the Sideless Surcot called “Teufelsfensterkleid” or "Höllenfensterkleid" (German; English: “hell's windows gown”).
-It is a sleeveless Surcot with very large sleeve holes, sometimes even down to the hips.
-As one could see the shape of the body beneath the close-fitting under-dress the Church considered this fashion immoral and lewd; therefore the German expression.
+The Surcot is cut in the style of the cotte, floor-long and with wrist-long, relatively tight sleeves.
+Moreover, it had a train.
+The Surcot developed into the Sideless Surcot, a sleeveless garment with very large sleeve holes baring the cotte beneath.
+As one could see the shape of the body beneath the close-fitting under-dress the Church considered this fashion immoral.
 Those cut-outs were usually trimmed with fur or braid and the gown was embroidered.

-For a period of time it was popular to wear small bells attached to the garments (often to hems) that hence distractingly tinkled and clinked at every step.
+For a period of time it was popular to wear small bells attached to the garments which tinkled at every step.
 Brooches and clasps were important accessories, too.
-They used to hold capes and cloaks together (before the upcoming of the button) and had symbolic significance in form of being a talisman or lucky charm.
-Who could afford wore brooches and clasps in elaborate shapes made of precious metal and gemmed.
+They held capes and cloaks together and offered a space for symbolic images.
 Girdles could be made of leather, band/ribbon or connected metal elements.